RedDotRocket/AgentUp/docs/configuration/middleware.md

     params: {requests_per_minute: 60}
   - name: timed
     params: {}

   - name: cached
     params: {ttl: 300}
 ```

 ## Per-Skill Override

-While middleware is applied globally by default, you can override middleware for specific skills using the `middleware_override` field:
+While middleware is applied globally by default, you can override middleware for specific plugins using the `middleware_override` field:

 ```yaml
 # Global middleware for all handlers